olajidedawodu/Attack-classification-with-Machine-Learning-model-using-Pyspark/README.md

 # Spark-Streaming
-Classification of Attacks and Spark Streaming
+Classification of Attacks using K Means Clustering, Decision Tree, Random Forest and LOgistic Regression Spark Streaming for counting number of attacks and Five Number summary